Copyright ©2007 Agape Life Ministries, Inc. All rights reserved.

 evaporating prayer and worship.
 Remember condensation: it is when the clouds are steadily accumulating

-snow, and other precipitations to the earth.
+and other precipitations to the earth.
 If your Spirit-rainfall is scarce, keep evaporating while you wait.
-God is
+God is trying your

-trying your faithfulness, and your cloud is accumulating all your prayers and praises.
-Believe me precious friends, I've
+faithfulness, and your cloud is accumulating all your prayers and praises.
+Believe me precious friends, I've been through the

 Get in, and stay in, the spiritual water cycle.